Alumni services

 2. Business Source Alumni Edition: Full-text sources ranging from general periodicals to trade publications and top management journals.
 Additional full text sources include country economic reports, industry reports, market research reports, company profiles and more.

-3. Business Book Summaries: Comprehensive summaries are provided for more than 700 of the top business books from the last 20 years.
+3. Business Book Summaries: Comprehensive summaries are provided for top business books from the last several decades.

 Manage your research